Complete Guide to Geotargeting & Local PPC

 Let’s get started!

-In AdWords, select the campaign you wish to target, and click on the Settings tab.
+In Google Ads, select the campaign you wish to target, and click on the Settings tab.
 Scroll down to the Locations and Languages section, and click on edit under Locations.

 Click the Search tab and start typing in your desired location, and select it when it appears on the drop-down menu of relevant matches.
 Options include country, region (such as state or province), city, postal code, and even certain airports.